digiltd/oh-rtd-test/Linux---OS-X.md

 ### The yourname.items file

-- The next thing we must do is to tell openHAB which items we have.
-To do so, go to the "configurations/items" directory and create a new file called thenameyouwish.items.
-You have a demo.items sample file to see the syntax of this file.

-In this file we define groups and items.
-Groups can be inside groups, and items can be in none, one or more groups.
-For example:

-- `Group gGF               (All)` This statement defines the gGF group and states that it belongs to the All group.
-- `Group GF_Living         "Living room"   <video>         (gGF)` This statement defines the group GF_Living, defines that the user interface will show it as  "Living room", defines the icon to be shown <video> and states that it belongs to (gGF).
-Notice that the gGF group belongs to the ALL group, hence GF_Living inherits that group, and it belongs to the All group too.
-- `Group:Number:AVG                                Lighting "Average lighting [Lux](%.2f)"         <switch>        (Status)`: this statement means that there is a group called Lighting, which has a value calculated as an average of all its members, and its value is a float with two decimals.
-It will show a switch icon and it belongs to the Status group.

 The items may include the KNX group address to use them.
 They might be actively read by openHAB or not.
 They look like this: